centre-for-humanities-computing/krak-phonebook-parser/README.md

 A tool for extracting names, addresses and phone numbers from PDFs and parsing them according to a set of rules.

-Created to extract demographic information from Krak's residency registry, published between X and 2008.
+Created to extract demographic information from [Krak's residency registry](https://da.wikipedia.org/wiki/Kraks_Forlag).

-The OCR scanned PDFs can be located at https://bibliotek.kk.dk/temaer/krak/1990-2007/08
+The OCR scanned PDFs can be located at <https://bibliotek.kk.dk/temaer/krak/1990-2007/08>

 ## CLI installation